-The goal of a diet is to lose weight (especially body fat).
-Ideally, you lose weight in the most controlled way possible.
+The goal of a cut is to lose weight (especially body fat).
+Ideally, you are able to lose weight in the most controlled way possible.
 The most important thing when losing weight is your diet.
 To lose weight successfully, you need a calorie deficit.
-This means that your body must consume more energy than it receives.
+This means that your body must use up more energy than it consumes from food.

 To lose weight in a controlled way, you should not set the calorie deficit too high.
-A calorie deficit that is too high is detrimental to your health.
+A calorie deficit that is too high will be detrimental to your health.
 Furthermore, if your calorie intake is too low, your body will burn not only fat but also muscle mass.

-If your goal is a defined and trained body, you should aim for a low to moderate calorie deficit of about 500 kcal per day.
-In addition, proteins are enormously important in a diet.
+If your goal is to build a defined and trained body and you are in a cutting phase, you should aim for a low to moderate calorie deficit of about 500 cal per day.
+In addition, proteins are an enormously important part of your diet.

-Which diet form you choose is not too important in the first place, as long as you are not preparing for a bodybuilding competition.
+Which type of diet you choose is not too important in the long run, as long as you are not preparing for a bodybuilding competition.
 In the case of a competition, you should plan your diet with your coach beforehand.
-As a strength athlete, you should choose the diet form that you are most comfortable with.
+As a strength athlete, you should choose the type of diet that you are most comfortable with.

-The weekly weight loss should not exceed 0.5-1 kg per week to avoid a yo-yo effect.
+Your weekly weight loss should not exceed 1-2 lbs per week so that you can avoid the so-called yo-yo effect.
 If you are very overweight, this value can be a little higher at the beginning.